bao-jerry/HoL-Automaton/README.md

-# The HoL Automaton:
-In the book *House of Leaves* by Mark Z. Danielewski, a central mystery was that the house of Will Navidson and Karen Green was measured to be 5/16 inches wider on the inside—a geometrical impossibility.
-At first, they assumed this was a dismissable measurement error, but after extensive re-measurements, the anomaly persisted.

-The HoL (House of Leaves) Automaton is a deterministic cellular automaton I implemented that displays several curious emergent behaviors, including an anomaly that reminded me of this book.
-Let's first go through the automaton's simple rules.

 ## HoL Automaton rules:
 1) Start with a black-and-white grid of cells, which is to be overwritten on each round with a new color configuration.
 2) Each cell is either of rule type "3" or rule type "4", with the rule type for each cell being fixed throughout the automaton's duration.
 The rule types are distributed in a strict checkerboard pattern in the grid.